Constantine Samuel Rafinesque

 Rafinesque was an eccentric and erratic genius.
 He was an autodidact, who excelled in various fields of knowledge, as a zoologist, botanist, writer and polyglot.
 He wrote prolifically on such diverse topics as anthropology, biology, geology, and linguistics, but was honored in none of these fields during his lifetime.
-Indeed, he was an outcast in the American scientific community whose submissions were rejected automatically by leading journals.
+An outcast in the American scientific community, his submissions were automatically rejected by leading journals.
 Among his theories were that ancestors of Native Americans had migrated by the Bering Sea from Asia to North America, and that the Americas were populated by black indigenous peoples at the time of European contact.

+The standard author abbreviation Raf. is used to indicate this person as the author when citing a botanical name.

 Biography

-Rafinesque was born on October 22, 1783, in Galata, a suburb of Constantinople.
-His father, F. G. Rafinesque, was a French merchant from Marseilles; his mother, M. Schmaltz, was of German descent and born in Constantinople.
+Rafinesque was born on 22 October 1783, in Galata, a suburb of Constantinople.
+His father, F. G. Rafinesque, was a French merchant from Marseille; his mother, M. Schmaltz, was of German descent and born in Constantinople.
 His father died in Philadelphia about 1793.
-Rafinesque spent his youth in Marseilles, and was mostly self-educated; he never attended university.
+Rafinesque spent his youth in Marseille, and was mostly self-educated; he never attended university.
 By the age of 12, he had begun collecting plants for an herbarium.
 By 14, he had taught himself Greek and Latin because he needed to follow footnotes in the books he was reading in his paternal grandmother's libraries.
 In 1802, at the age of 19, Rafinesque sailed to Philadelphia in the United States with his younger brother.
 They traveled through Pennsylvania and Delaware, where he made the acquaintance of most of the young nation's few botanists.

 In 1805, Rafinesque returned to Europe with his collection of botanical specimens, and settled in Palermo, Sicily, where he learned Italian.
 He became so successful in trade that he retired by age 25 and devoted his time entirely to natural history.
 For a time Rafinesque also worked as secretary to the American consul.
-During his stay in Sicily, he studied plants and fishes, naming many new discovered species of each.
+During his stay in Sicily, he studied plants and fishes, naming many newly discovered species of each.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1808.